+Siobhain Feeney

+Office Location: North Campus, Administration Annex

+Email: sfeeney@salemstate.edu

-Siobhain Feeney, Office Location: North Campus, Administration Annex Telephone: 978.542.2985 Email: sfeeney@salemstate.edu The Title IX Coordinator oversees and ensures compliance of issues related to sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation.
+The Title IX Coordinator oversees and ensures compliance of issues related to sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation.

+5. Deputy Title IX Coordinator

+Lauren Hubacheck

+Office Location: Meier Hall, RM-245

+Email: lhubacheck@salemstate.edu

-- Counseling and Health Services Office Location: Ellison Campus Center room 107 Telephone: 978.542.6410 or 978.542.6413 Counseling and Health Services is a confidential resource and can provide medical and counseling services as well as information and support.
-They can advocate for you with your consent. - PEAR (Prevention, Education, Advocacy, Response) Program Office Location: Ellison Campus Center room 112 Telephone: 978.542.2987 24/7 confidential PEAR Hotline: 978.594.7089 (call or text) Email: carmstrong@salemstate.edu The PEAR Program provides programs, trainings and advocacy on topics related to sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation.
-The 24/7 confidential PEAR hotline goes to a confidential advocate who can provide support, information, referrals, and follow-up for Salem - 7.
-Spiritual Life
+6. Counseling and Health Services

+Office Location: Ellison Campus Center room 107

+Telephone: 978.542.6410 or 978.542.6413

+Counseling and Health Services is a confidential resource and can provide medical and counseling services as well as information and support.
+They can advocate for you with your consent.

+7. PEAR (Prevention, Education, Advocacy, Response) Program

+Office Location: Ellison Campus Center room 112

+Telephone: 978.594.7089 Email: pear@salemstate.edu

+The PEAR Program provides programs, trainings and advocacy on topics related to sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation.
+The PEAR Confidential Advocacy Line goes to a confidential advocate who can provide support, information, and follow-up for Salem State students.
-State students.

-Rev. Laura Biddle Office Location: Ellison Campus Center room 219 Telephone: 978.542.6129 Email: lbiddle@salemstate.edu Spiritual Life is a confidential resource and can provide information and support.
-The coordinator for spiritual life can advocate for you with your consent.

-Furthermore, if an apparent conflict of interest prevents use of the assistance of the above offices, the person complaining of sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation may request assistance directly from the President's Office, located on the third floor of the Lafayette Street Annex 331 Lafayette Street Salem, MA.
+Furthermore, if an apparent conflict of interest prevents use of the assistance of the above offices, the person complaining of sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and/or retaliation may request assistance directly from the President's Office, located on the third floor of the Lafayette Street Annex 331 Lafayette Street Salem, MA.
 The telephone number is 978.542.6134 and the email address is: president@salemstate.edu.